Recommendations for barrier-free, digital teaching

 In order to support the lecturers during the Covid-19 pandemic, we created recommendations for a barrier-free, digital teaching.
 Online teaching enables a high degree of accessibility, especially when asynchronous teaching formats are used.
 However, there are a few things to consider to ensure access for all students.
 The recommendations for barrier-free teaching can be downloaded from the following link:

-Digital webinar series during the corona isolation
+Digital seminar series during the corona isolation

 Unusual times require unusual measures, many of us had to change our everyday work massively.
-To strengthen personal resources and reduce psychological stress, the Diversity Unit offers you some exciting webinars in cooperation with URgesund, the family-friendly university and the inclusive university:
+To strengthen personal resources and reduce psychological stress, the Diversity Unit offers you some exciting Online-seminars in cooperation with URgesund, the family-friendly university and the inclusive university: